giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 Whenever a new Kubernetes minor version is released by the Kubernetes project, we aim to make that version available in a new major release of our stack within 30 days from the Kubernetes release.

 Once we publish a new major release, we deprecate the oldest major release.
-This means that no new clusters can be created using that old release version.
+This means that new clusters with deprecated releases can only be created using `gsctl`.
 Existing clusters, however, are not affected.

+Creating clusters with deprecated releases is generally not recommended.
+A valid use case for doing so would be testing upgrades in a separate cluster.

 **Both patch and minor upgrades** can be rolled out at any time by Giant Swarm without your interaction.
 Currently, this happens in coordination with your administrators and with a notice to your developers.